adiberk/Projects/README.txt

 List of projects:

-1. LinkList example in C with some other nice features
+1. Teaching Assistant Rails Application

-2. Puzzle solver in C
+2. LinkList example in C with some other nice features

-Upcomming project: Mark all mail as read (gmail, yahoo, aol)
+3. Puzzle solver in C

-	- currently works, but needs work and comments.
-Also, bug that will not allow you to use more than one account of the same provider with program
+4. Mark all mail as read